edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/details/StoreAndForward.md

     Changing Writable.Pipeline.ExecutionOrder will invalidate all currently stored data and result in it all being removed from the database on the next retry.
 This is because the position of the *export* function can no longer be guaranteed and no way to ensure it is properly executed on the retry.

 ## Custom Storage
-The default backing store is redis.
-Custom implementations of the `StoreClient` interface can be provided if redis does not meet your requirements.
+The default backing store is PostgreSQL.
+Custom implementations of the `StoreClient` interface can be provided if PostgreSQL does not meet your requirements.

 ```go
 type StoreClient interface {